MikeArmando/Restaurant-Website/README.md

 ## Description

-This is a project that i built, mainly as a challenge with the purpose of practice and a better understanding of my skils.
+This is my project that i built.

 ## Languages and tools used for building this project:
 - HTML